BME1478H/BME1478material/Lectures/week01/assignment.md

 She was not consistent in naming the note files during the experiments, and sometimes even forgot to make a note.
 ## 2
 Help her to document which folders miss a note file.
-Write the information in a spreadsheet, it can be a row for each folder and a column for 'note file', stating 'yes' or 'no'
-Repeat the script, and make a second column for documenting if the folder includes the demographic spreadsheet.
+Repeat the same for the demographic spreadsheet.
 ## 3
-Rename all the note text files to this template: notes-name of the folder, e.g. notes-20190912-0.txt
+Rename all the note text files to this template: notes.txt
 ## 4
-Over the course of a few months, she copied her experiment data on an external hard drive.
+Over the course of a few months, she gradually copied her experiment data from the PC in the examination room on an external hard drive.
 She wants to do a final check that there is in fact a copy of all the folders in the hard drive.
 Help her compare the list of all the folders across the main computer and the hard drive.